Michael A. Lindsey: Early life and education

 Lindsey grew up in Southeast (Washington, D.C.) and has said what he witnessed there in the 1980s during the crack epidemic inspired him to pursue a career addressing the needs of marginalized people.
 “I’ve always been interested in mental health treatment disparities, particularly the lack of treatment access for serious mental health issues among Black people,” he told Trust for America’s Health in a 2020 interview.
 “My passion derives from growing up in the Southeast section of Washington, D.C., where I saw the effects of drug use and undiagnosed, untreated addiction and mental health issues.
 I want to bridge that gap to make sure kids and families are connected to treatment in meaningful ways.”

 He received his bachelor of arts degree in sociology from Morehouse College in 1994.
+In 1996 he graduated from Howard University with a master’s degree in social work.
+Following his MSW graduation, The Washington Post highlighted his master’s lecture on research investigating the success factors of Black men raised in female-headed households.
+Lindsey, who was raised alongside five brothers by a single mother, credited his mother with instilling in him a strong drive to succeed.

-In 1996 he graduated from Howard University with a master’s degree in social work for direct service practice, concentrating on mental health.
-At the University of Pittsburgh, he received a master’s degree in public health, focusing on health services administration in 2001 and a PhD in social work in 2002.
-In 2004 he became a postdoctoral fellow at Johns Hopkins University’s Bloomberg School of Public Health.
+Lindsey went on to the University of Pittsburgh, where he received a master’s degree in public health, focusing on health services administration in 2001 and a PhD in social work in 2002.
+He also completed a postdoctoral fellowship at Johns Hopkins University’s Bloomberg School of Public Health.

 Career

-Lindsey became a licensed graduate social worker in Washington, DC in 1996, and held that certification until 2012.
+Lindsey became a licensed master social worker in Washington, DC in 1996, and held that certification until 2012.
 He was a psychotherapist there between 2002 and 2004.
 He joined the University of Maryland, Baltimore, MD (UMBC) School of Social Work in 2004 as an assistant professor, and during his time at the school he was promoted to associate professor.
 His research focused on the mental health of Black adolescents.
 He also served as a faculty affiliate at the University of Maryland, Baltimore, MD School of Medicine, within the Department of Psychiatry’s Center for School Mental Health.

 In 2014, Lindsey joined the faculty of the NYU Silver School of Social Work as an associate professor.
 He was appointed as the director of the school’s McSilver Institute for Poverty Policy and Research, which focuses on investigating and addressing the root causes of poverty, in 2016.
 In 2018, Lindsey was selected by the Aspen Institute to be a Health Innovator Fellow.
 In 2022, he was appointed as dean of the Silver School, the first Black dean in the school’s history.
 Lindsey was appointed to the New York City Board of Health in 2023 and became the president of the American Academy for Social Work and Social Welfare in 2024.

+Under Lindsey’s leadership, NYU Silver launched the School Social Work Training Academy in partnership with New York City Department of Education.
+He has also incorporated artificial intelligence training and applications in the school’s curriculum and research.